Cerebral Palsy Treatment

 • Strengthen loose muscles

-Physical therapists will use exercise equipment as well as orthotics, such as braces or splints, to improve a child’s overall movement.
+Physical therapists use exercise equipment and orthotics, such as braces or splints, to improve a child’s overall movement.
+Physical therapy can also manage and improve the symptoms of any type of cerebral palsy.

 Physical therapy can be used to treat any type of cerebral palsy.